Official-Codaisseur-Graduate/calendar-api-server/README.md

 14. After creating a new account, log back into the Super-Admin, and in the Admin Panel, give the user a rank.
 15. Log back into the newly created account.
 You should now be able to access the calendar and see your test events.

-#### Step E: Deploying the Backend to Heroku or other production environment.
+### Step E: Deploying the Backend to Heroku or other production environment

 Note: We have not actually deployed to Heroku yet, but we have theorized what steps should be taken.